 Special provisions may include extension of submission date, supplementary assessment, special examination arrangements, deferred examinations or other special adjustments.

-Applications for special provisions must be made using the prescribed form and include any required supporting evidence in accordance with the Assessment Procedures.
+Applications for special provisions must be made using the off or online Extenuating Circumstance Form (and submit to Programme Co-ordinatorand include any required supporting evidence in accordance with the Assessment Procedures.
+This form must be submitted at least 24 hours before the assessment and 72 hours before the due date for assignments exceeding a week.

 Appeals

-Any appeal against an assessment decision will be dealt with in accordance with assessment rules and regulations
+Any appeal against an assessment decision should be forwarded to the Director of School and will be dealt with in accordance with assessment rules and regulations

 Protocols for Schools